Child and youth homelessness is widespread and devastating – but hidden. Education can help break the cycle.

 How many children and youth experience homelessness?

-Public schools identified nearly 1.3 million children and youth experiencing homelessness in the 2019-2020 school year – an all-time record and roughly the population of Dallas, Texas.
-Another 1.4 million young children under age six – infants, toddlers, and preschoolers – are estimated to experience homelessness.
+Public schools identified nearly 1.1 million children and youth experiencing homelessness in the 2020-2021 school year.
+Another 1.4 million young children under age six (data collected in 2017-18) – infants, toddlers, and preschoolers – are estimated to experience homelessness.
 In addition to children who experience homelessness with their parents, at least one in thirty adolescents ages 13-17, and nearly one in ten young adults 18-24, are estimated to experience homelessness on their own.
 These numbers are now likely much higher as a result of the pandemic and related economic and family stress.

 Nearly one in ten young adults 18-24, are estimated to experience homelessness on their own.